alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Why bother?
 Using `Result` over exceptions or `bool` returns has specific benefits:
-*   **Honest Signatures:** You don't have to read the source code to know a method can fail.
+*   **Explicit Signatures:** You don't have to read the source code to know a method can fail.
 *   **No Sentinels:** No more `return null` or `-1` to represent errors.
 *   **Testability:** Tests assert on `Ok` vs `Fail` states rather than `ExpectedException` attributes.